Our Group of Directors

 Clare Britt (Chicago, IL)

-Clare Britt (born 1979, North Carolina, USA) is a photographer living and making in Chicago, IL.
+Clare Britt (She/her) is a photographer living and making in Chicago, IL.
 Her work explores themes about materiality and form deconstructing photographic images and making layers of found images to create sculptural collages.
 She also uses light as subject and found objects in space to transform ordinary places for site specific installations.
 She founded the Nonprofit Arts Organization Fraction Workspace in Chicago, IL (2003-2007).
 She graduated from the University of Illinois at Chicago with a Masters in Fine Arts (2008).
 She is a freelance photographer traveling the country documenting various projects that include the Friedman House assisted living facility for the visually impaired and One Tail at a Time no kill dog rescue Center.
 She is a co-founder and Director of Ortega y Gasset Projects based in Brooklyn, NY.
-You can view her projects at www.clarebritt.com and follow her on instagram at clarebrittphoto.
+Visit her website at www.clarebrittphoto.com and follow her on instagram at claremerica.

 Eric Hibit (Queens, NY)